tohru-murakami/Yukari_Code_2/README.md

 ## Changes from Yukari Code 1

 The Yukari Code 1 was a private version intended for internal review.
-The calculation has been modified to complete within the specified time.
+In Yukari Code 2, the calculation has been modified to complete within the specified time.
 The criteria for a good group division have been changed.
 The number of transfer students in a group is no longer considered.

 ## The problem this program solves